AaltoSciComp/scicomp-docs/training/index.rst

 **Future courses**
-*Winter-Spring 2022 courses (tentative plan)* -
+*Winter-Spring 2022 courses* -
-Next year will start with "Introduction to HPC" (aka "Triton winter kickstart"), Data analysis with R and Python, introduction to MPI, Code Refinery workshop, Matlab advanced, and few more.
+We are publishing our courses here, such as "Introduction to HPC" (aka "Triton winter kickstart"), Data analysis with R and Python, introduction to MPI, Code Refinery workshop, Matlab advanced, and few more.
+Check this page for updates.

 Anyone can sign up for announcements at the :doc:`SCIP announcement